ryanpalesano/ryanpalesano/README.md

 Hi there, I'm Ryan <span class="wave">👋</span>
 ------------------------------------------------
-I am a full stack developer.
-I went through a 28 week rigiorous online boot-camp and passed with flying colors (coding dojo).
+I am a full stack developer with comprehensive training aquired through a rigourous 28-week online boot-camp at Coding Dojo which I completed with distinction.
-I currently am doing tech support for an Oklahoma local company.
+Presently, I am employed in technical support for a well-regarded company based in Oklahoma.
-I am looking for my first position as a software developer.
+I am acitvely seeking my inagural role as a Software Developer and continue to ehance my skills through independent projects.
-I am currently doing solo projects.

 ---